Subliminal Plastic Motives: Reception

 The album received positive reviews upon release.
 Andy Hinds of AllMusic lauded its fusion of post-grunge guitars, inventive sampling, and pop-driven vocals.
-Ryan Schreiber of Pitchfork gave a similar rating with an 8/10, likening it to Matthew Sweet's melodic sensibilities with the energy of hip-hop beats and a unique take on power pop.
+Ryan Schreiber of Pitchfork likened it to Matthew Sweet's melodic sensibilities with the energy of hip-hop beats and a unique take on power pop.
 Tom Breihan of Stereogum classed Subliminal Plastic Motives with Beck's style, commend its chopped, eclectic take on rock music.
 Laurent of Indiepoprock celebrated the album's prevalent energy, hip-hop influences, and jazz elements, declaring it a compelling must-hear record.
 Michael McCall of Nashville Scene complimented it as expertly crafted, containing rich harmonies with a confident, modern edge.
 Gabe Besecker of Woof Magazine praised the album's ironic, clever lyrics that balance parody and playfulness, matching its sound with Ween and They Might Be Giants.

 Nik Rainey of Lollipop Magazine described it as a blend of Nine Inch Nails and ELO, creating dynamic alternative rock with infectious hooks.
 Eric Brace of The Washington Post noted the album as a striking debut, showcasing Mahaffey's versatile songwriting and production with sharp lyrics and rhythms reminiscent of Nirvana and Ben Folds while pushing modern rock into new territory.
 J Noise of Hybrid Magazine additionally made a comparison to Ben Folds and highlighted the album's artwork, but stated that it lacked the standout moments needed to elevate it above its contemporaries.
 Chuck Campbell of Knoxville News Sentinel praised the rhythmic guitars on "Borateen" and "Stewardess" while stating that the album loses focus as it progresses, pointing out the "disjointed keyboard" of "Big Important Nothing" as an example.